partach/ha_revpi/README.md

 ## Installation of HACS for Home Assistant on RevPI CPU
 Setting up HACS on your RevPI goes via the terminal, accessible via the default web home page after login (menu on the left).<br>
-See above how to login.
+See above how to login.<br>
-First make sure you have installed HA and the container is running (step above).
+First make sure you have installed HA and the container is running (step above).<br>
 ```
 sudo docker exec -it homeassistant bash -c "wget -O - https://get.hacs.xyz | bash -"
 sudo docker restart homeassistant